jassics/cybersecurity-slides/README.md

 # Collection of my public presentations
-Collection of my presentations on various topics like Cybersecurity, python, cloud security, devsecops and so on...
+Collection of my presentations and useful presentation from various known public sources on various topics like Cybersecurity, python, cloud security, devsecops and so on...

 I will keep adding more presentations which I will present publicly here.
 Stay tuned for more security focused slides.